roua-cyber/Shopping-Cart-DOM/README.md

 # Shopping Cart (Javascript and DOM manipulation )

-For this project , i created a shopping cart.
+For this project , I created a shopping cart.

 In this scenario, it’s a cart in which items have already been preselected,